Government Ethos Can be Just as Important as Statutes

 It often feels as though the Holy Grail of government management is to have some process or procedure written into statute.
 That’s the only way, the presumption goes, to be sure that a new management idea is actually implemented and, presumably, supported with cash.

-In fact, over the decades of observing the ebb and flow of management efforts in state and local governments, we’ve seen that often the ethos of an organization is just as important as the statutes it puts on the books.
+In fact, over the decades of observing the ebb and flow of management efforts in state and local governments, we’ve seen that often the ethos or culture of an organization is just as important as the statutes it puts on the books.

 One example that immediately comes to mind is Vermont.
 That state is often singled out as the only one of the fifty that doesn’t have a legal requirement for a balanced budget.
 But that doesn’t matter.
 As the Volcker Alliance indicated in a report we wrote, “Statutes or constitutional requirements in forty-nine states mandate that budgets must be balanced, while Vermont does so by long-standing tradition.”